shipyardapp/Shipyard-Documentation/docs/data-packages/dbt-core/dbt-core-set-up-dbt.md

 subprocess.run(['sh', '-c', dbt_command], check=True)
 ```
-3. Commit and push your changes to Github.
+4. Save your changes, make a commit, and push your changes to GitHub.

 </TabItem>